N-Wouda/ParAlg/README.md

 Assignments for the Parallel Algorithms course, taken in Fall 2019.
 This repository consists of two parts,

 1. An initial assignment `primes` where we develop a parallel prime number sieve.
-2. A final assignment `cat`, where we develop a parallel algorithm for detecting connected components in a 3D image (obtained from, e.g., a CAT scan).
+2. A final assignment `ccl`, where we develop a parallel algorithm for connected components labelling (CCL) in a binary 3D image.

 ## Primes